 4. Decoding the 5 components of Ichimoku

-To master the system, you must first understand the specific role of its five elements.
+To master the system, traders must first understand the specific role of its five elements.
 Think of them as five members of a board; a trading decision is only validated when they reach a consensus.

 4.1.
 The Tenkan-sen (Conversion Line)